bartificer/programming-by-stealth/docs/pbs60.md

 Add a text box into which the user can type some text, and a dropdown list with an entry for each of the Bootstrap alert styles (`alert-primary`, `alert-secondary` …).

-Add a button that will create a new dismissible alert with the text from the textbox and the style selected in the dropdown.
+Add a button that will create a new dismissible alert with the text from the text box and the style selected in the dropdown.

 Add a button to delete all the alerts.